somrajroy/AWS3TierArchitecturewithTFModules/README.md

      - Default configuration for internet and NAT gateways to enable public and private network access.
      - Customizable CIDR blocks for VPC and subnets.
      - Built-in tagging for resources to improve organization and management.
+   - Advantages
+     - Turn-key solution: The module simplifies the creation of a VPC by providing a pre-configured setup.
+Users can easily customize it based on their
+       requirements.
+     - Reusability: Since the module is parameterized and allows for variable customization, you can use it across multiple projects without having to rewrite the
+       VPC setup code.
+    - Disadvantages
+     - Limited flexibility: While the module provides a lot of convenience, it might not cover every possible use case.
+Advanced users might find themselves needing to customize it extensively.

 ##### Deployment Process